xealits/syntax-for-lisp/README.md

 The main idea is from:
 https://pschombe.wordpress.com/2006/04/16/lisp-without-parentheses/

-plus a modification and the coma.
+plus the coma and the semicolon.